 Throughout his career Ed Bullins has written over fifty plays dealing with the intricacies of the Black experience in America.
 His most anthologized play, Goin’ a Buffalo (1968), details the hard, violent life of several characters in Los Angeles.
 Themes of sexual exploitation, violence, and capitalism are prevalent throughout the drama.
 Another popular early drama, In the Wine Time (1969), is the first play of his “Twentieth Century Cycle,” (a series of twenty plays).
 In the Wine Time echoes Langston Hughes poem “Harlem,” which asks: “What happens to a dream deferred?” as the characters search for ways to realize their dreams in the midst of violence and despair.

 Aside from his dramatic works, Bullins has also written a novel (The Reluctant Rapist) and several short stories over the years.
 He is the recipient of several awards and fellowships including a Guggenheim Fellowship and a National Endowment for the Arts playwriting grant.
 Ed Bullins is currently a faculty member in the Theatre Department at Northeastern University in Boston, Massachusetts.
-His latest work, Harlem Diva was set to be published and performed in 2006.
+His latest work, Harlem Diva was published and performed in 2006.